 - Employees of a social impact organization (e.g., a startup, co-op, NPO, B-Corp certified entity)

 Do you want to explore major social issues in order to generate new ideas and elevate Montréal’s collaborative potential?
-Do you meet one of the above criteria?
-Purchase your discounted ticket for $395 by filling out this form.
-Buy your pass now, they will be on sale until April 30th.
+Do you meet the above eligibility criteria?
+Purchase your discounted ticket for $395 now:

 Please note that C2 Montreal tickets owners can access the MSI on request.
 If you are interested, contact us at firstname.lastname@example.org.